antitree/go-pillage-registries/README.md

   -k, --skip-tls         Disables TLS certificate verification -s, --store-images     Downloads filesystem for discovered images and stores an archive in the output directory (Disabled by default, requires --results to be set)
   -t, --tags strings     list of tags to scan on each repository.
 If blank, pilreg will attempt to enumerate them using the tags API
+  -w, --whiteout         Look for deleted/whiteout files in image layers
-  -x, --trufflehog       Integrate with Trufflehog to scan the images once they are found -w, --workers int      Number of workers when pulling images.
+      --workers int      Number of workers when pulling images.
 If set too high, this may cause errors. (optional, only used if images are pulled) (default 8)
+      --version          Print version information and exit
 ```

 ## Example: